tkugimot/SoftwareEngineerChallenge/task2/README.md

 ### Micro services (with Fluentd)
-Log collecting and send it to Kafka servers.
+For log collecting and sending it to Kafka servers.

 Each service receives many kinds of logs such as app logs, access logs and system logs from production servers.
 Use Fluentd to unify these logs and send it to Kafka servers.